‘Do not buy that house before talking to me,’ sign in Virginia reads - NewsBreak

 Jewell said he had serious plumbing issues almost from the start of moving in.
 In fact, he and his wife had to move out days after closing on the house.
 The home’s problems ended up costing them thousands of dollars.

-“Well, I was sitting back, and I had already taken my loss and I said if I am not going to get any of my money back, then what can I do to help the buyer of that house,” he said pointing to the house next door.The cities where home prices have more than tripled since 2000
+“Well, I was sitting back, and I had already taken my loss and I said if I am not going to get any of my money back, then what can I do to help the buyer of that house,” he said pointing to the house next door.Mortgage rates top 5 percent for the first time in a decade

 When you enter the Jewell home now, you see on the couch a blanket that has pictures of the Jewells.